transloadit/uppy/website/src/docs/uppy.md

   type: 'image/jpeg', // file type
   data: blob, // file blob
   meta: {
-    // optional, store the directory path of a file so Uppy can tell identical files in different directories apart
+    // optional, store the directory path of a file so Uppy can tell identical files in different directories apart.
     relativePath: webkitFileSystemEntry.relativePath,
   },
-  source: 'Local', // optional, determines the source of the file, for example, Instagram
+  source: 'Local', // optional, determines the source of the file, for example, Instagram.
-  isRemote: false, // optional, set to true if actual file is not in the browser, but on some remote server, for example, when using companion in combination with Instagram
+  isRemote: false, // optional, set to true if actual file is not in the browser, but on some remote server, for example,
+  // when using companion in combination with Instagram.
 })
 ```